data-djinn/second_cerebrum/Nix.md

 - you can have *multiple versions* or variants of a package installed at the same time
 	- this is especially important when different applications have dependencies on different versions of the same package
 	- different versions reside in different hashed paths in the Nix store
-- this means that operations like upgrading or uninstalling an application cannot break other applications, since these operations never "destructively" update or delete files that are used by other packages (depency graph isolation)
+- this means that operations like upgrading or uninstalling an application cannot break other applications, since these operations never "destructively" update or delete files that are used by other packages (dependency graph isolation)
 ## Complete dependencies
 - Since Nix doesn't install packages *globally* (i.e. in `/usr/bin`), but in package-specific directories, the risk of incomplete dependencies is greatly reduced
 	- other package managers won't complain if the package isn't specified, but available in the current user's global packages during build time